mpv-player/mpv/DOCS/man/options.rst

     Crop the video by starting at the x, y offset for w, h pixels.
 The crop is applied to the source video rectangle (before anamorphic stretch) by the VO.
     A crop rectangle that is not within the video rectangle will be ignored.
     This works with hwdec, unlike the equivalent 'lavfi-crop'.
-Setting the crop to '0' disables it.
 When offset is omitted, the central area will be cropped.
+Setting the crop to empty one ``--video-crop=0x0+0+0`` overrides container crop and disables cropping.
+    Setting the crop to ``--video-crop=0`` disables manual cropping and restores the container crop if it's specified.

 ``--video-zoom=<value>``
     Adjust the video display scale factor by the given value.
 The parameter is